 2014 – A couple of lifelong buddies, Preston Smith – my son – and Braden Cleary, are getting ready for college.
 “You know that bearded guy logo we’ve been messing around with in class?”
 “Yeah, what about it?”
 “Why don’t we put it on a T-shirt?”
 “Draw it on a T-shirt?
 That’s stupid.”
 “No, print it!”
 “Tight.”
 “Dope.”
 And with that dazzling display of genius, insight and grammar, their company, TheMountCo and the idea that would become The Bearded Man were born.
 It ranks right up there with Chuck Norris discovering Canada.
 Or when he made the internet.

-A father of three boys, I’ve been an innovative entrepreneur and supporter of our National Parks for over 30 years.
+I’ve been an innovative entrepreneur and supporter of our National Parks for over 30 years.
 It is my great privilege to travel our country and raise awareness of the issues facing our National Parks.
-If, in some small way, my writing and photographs can positively influence future generations, to help them connect with nature, I will in some small measure have succeeded.
+If my writing and photographs can positively influence future generations, to help them connect with nature, I will in some small measure have succeeded.

 – LC Smith